 A company’s year-end is the date their accounting period ends for the year.
-From this date you have 9 months to file your annual accounts with HMRC and Companies House as a legal requirement, excluding sole traders.
-In simple terms, year-end accounts are a summary of your business’ overall performance for the year; however, you will need to refer to numerous sources of information in order to keep the most accurate record of incomings and outgoings.
+From this date, you have 9 months to file your annual accounts with HMRC and Companies House as a legal requirement, excluding sole traders.
+In simple terms, year-end accounts are a summary of your business’s overall performance for the year; however, you will need to refer to numerous sources of information in order to keep the most accurate record of incomings and outgoings.

 Preparing your year-end accounts

 If you are a small business, it is likely you will prepare your statutory accounts using the financial reporting standard for micro-entities (FRS 105).
 The two documents you must submit to Companies House with your accounts are a statement of financial position and footnotes.
 You will also need to submit your year-end accounts to HMRC simultaneously with your company tax return.

 What do you need to include?

 When filing your accounts with Companies House, a director’s report is included to summarise the business’ performance over the year, thoughts on the current position and prospects for the future.